studio-asd/pkg/srun/README.md

 1. Graceful Shutdown

-   The service runner ensure a program to be shutdown gracefuly and give some mechanism for the user to wait until all requests are being taken care by the program before shutdown.
+   The service runner let a program to be shutdown gracefuly and give some mechanism for the user to wait until all requests are being taken care by the program before shutdown.

    While the runner helps to ensure the program to exit gracefully, the user still need to be aware of what resource/service that runner will close first.
 To understand more about this, please read more on how to use the runner.

-1. Properly Close/Release All Resources
+1. Help To Properly Close/Release All Resources

    When we create a Go program, for example a web service, we usually opens a lot of connections and resources to interact with databases and other services or protocols.
 But, sometimes all these resources are not being properly closed/released when the program stops.
 This can cause some problems as sometimes it leaves some resource to be leaked.

-   Runner wants to solve this problem by properly releasing all resources when program stops.
+   Runner wants to help the user to solve this problem by properly releasing all resources when program stops.

 1. Self Upgrade